 3. Ordinary Business Partnership Or General Partnership

-If you are looking to start a small business with a local partner or a few local partners, an ordinary business partnership might be a good idea for you.
+If you are looking to start a small business with a local partner or a few local partners, an ordinary business partnership in Singapore might be a good idea for you.
 A general partnership is similar to a sole proprietorship in terms of liability, structure, and taxes.

 This type of business firm is a partnership that supports at least two members and cannot exceed 20 members.
 If the partnership exceeds this number, the company is required to be incorporated under the Companies Act.

 If you are an individual owner of the company, the tax rates applied will be personal, and for a company, corporate tax rates will be applied.

 All the partners above 18 years can combine their skills, resources, and industry in this partnership with the sole goal of making profits.
 However, if none of the partners are residents of the country, the company must appoint an authorized representative who must be a Singapore resident.